 The West Columbia Interactive Art Park, pictured above, is located at 425 Meeting Street, West Columbia, SC.
 It offers Art Sculptures, FREE Public Wi-Fi, Parking, Electric Car Charging Stations, and local eats nearby.

-While you’re at the Meeting Street Artisan Market, grab some breakfast or brunch at the nearby Café Strudel, The Hideout in Weco, Palate, D' Wings, or the healthy Primal Gourmet Kitchen.
+While you’re at the Meeting Street Artisan Market, grab some breakfast or brunch at the nearby Café Strudel, The Hideout in Weco, D' Wings, or the healthy Primal Gourmet Kitchen.
 If it’s already lunch time, you might want to head to Zesto West Columbia (504 12th St.).
 Just look for the giant ice cream cone in the sky.
-If someone is having a birthday, grab a few cupcakes to take to the park from nearby Buttercream Dreams (1230 C Ave.)
+If someone is having a birthday, grab a few cupcakes to take to the park from nearby Buttercream Dreams (1230 C Ave.) or Always Original Bakery (501 Meeting St, West Columbia, SC)

 The following free public parking spots in West Columbia, SC will place you near all of these places . . . all within short distance: